 Its goal is to make it easy to glide through the web design process so that you can keep a pulse on the processes involved from start to finish and everything in between.
-It also helps you determine what tasks need to be completed first to ensure the project stays on track and that you don’t run into any speed bumps along the way.
+It also helps you determine what individual and team tasks need to be completed first to ensure the project stays on track and that you don’t run into any speed bumps along the way.

 There are plenty of advantages of a web design workflow - not least because it keeps everyone involved and in the loop at all times.

 When run successfully, team members and clients alike should be able to check-in on what’s happening at any given time, whether it’s mocking up wireframes, testing the user experience, or uploading content.